 Once you’ve conducted your risk assessment and all relevant information has been collated and recorded, you should update your policy to include your new procedures and the key goals you hope to achieve.
 For instance, the safety checks you’ll start to ensure equipment is continuously safe for your staff use, or the role you’ve created to carry out regular inspections.

 It’s important to sign and date the updated policy to show when it was last reviewed.
 You should then replace your previous policy with the updated version, make all your managers aware of it and make it available to all your staff.
 This could include displaying a copy in your premises in an area that’s accessible to all employees.
 Or you could upload it to your company intranet for staff to download and read.

 Health and safety is an essential part of running a business and your policy should be observed and updated regularly to keep you and your staff safe.
-You can learn more about how to make sure your employees are protected in our blog, Providing health and safety for your staff.

 With our expert health and safety service, we can give you the tools you need to manage your policy and keep your staff safe, giving you peace of mind and more time to do what you do best – run your business.
 FSB’s membership service includes:

 - Round-the-clock health and safety advice from industry experts on our Legal Advice Helpline

 - Policy templates, documents and guidance written by experts in the field